TriforkKRK/TFLayoutConstraintsFactory/README.md

 [![Platform](https://img.shields.io/cocoapods/p/TFLayoutConstraintsFactory.svg?style=flat)](http://cocoadocs.org/docsets/TFLayoutConstraintsFactory)

 This library is a category on NSLayoutConstraint that adds a few helpful methods for generating auto layout constraints.
+Reasons for creating this category are:

+1. to have a convenient way for defining size of the component or margins to its container
+2. generate constraints for tedious cases like many views with the same width or height and same space between each other

+The category can create constraints to define:

+1. view size
+2. margins to its superview
+3. layout for a set of views placed next to each other (horizontally or vertically) with the same width/height and same space in between

+Each method returns an array of constraints which can be applied to the view or used for further modifications while you create your desired set of constraints.

 ## Documentation

-Below short description of the public interface can be found.
+Below a short description of the public interface can be found.

 ### Constants